maxkurze1/resignation/README.md

 - [pyhanko](https://github.com/MatthiasValvekens/pyHanko) for the creation of the digital/cryptographic part of the signature
 - [typst](https://typst.app/) for the creation of the visual part of the signature

+# Documentation

+The documentation of this tool can be found [here](https://maxkurze1.github.io/resignation/)

 # Why

 Most existing tools (at least the dozen I tried) were lacking in one or the other regard.
 Either